MicrosoftDocs/dynamics365smb-docs/business-central/projects-how-use-resources.md

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Resource Price Changes**, and then choose the related link.
 2. Choose the **Suggest Res.
 Price Chg.
 (Price)** action, and then fill in the fields as necessary.
 3. Choose the **OK** button.
-4. When the batch job is finished, the **Resource Price Changes** window shows the results of the batch job.
+4. When the batch job is finished, the **Resource Price Changes** page shows the results of the batch job.

 ## To get resource price change suggestions based on standard prices
 If you want to set up multiple alternate resource prices based on the standard prices on the resource cards, you can use a batch job.